Mottie/Darker-Medium/README.md

 ### Usercss

-Stylus will soon support user.css file formats.
-Once implemented, opening the "raw" version of `darker-medium.user.css` in this repository will install the style which will then automatically updated with any new changes.
+[Stylus](http://add0n.com/stylus.html) will soon support user.css file formats.
+Once implemented, opening the "raw" version of `darker-medium.user.css` in this repository (link below) will install the style which will then automatically updated with any new changes.
 For more details, see the [documentation](https://github.com/openstyles/stylus/wiki/Usercss).

 The advantages of a usercss are as follows:

 * No intermediary domain is needed to host the usercss file.
 * Updates will be immediately available.
 * Built-in style customization is built-in.
 The same customizations for the extension are also available.

+The disadvantage of this specific usercss is:

+* Medium stories on unlisted domains will not be styled.
+If you want to report an unstyled Medium domain, please look in the [other issues](#other-issues) section for more details.

   **&rarr; [Install the usercss](https://raw.githubusercontent.com/Mottie/Darker-Medium/master/darker-medium.user.css) &larr;**